22 August 2026 · Sole establishment

 Multiple licences, one owner

-• Two AED 600k licences together cross AED 1 million.
+• Two AED 600,000 licences together cross AED 1 million and trigger registration.

-• One registration covers the individual's business activity.
+• One single registration and one return covers the individual's entire business activity.

-• Structuring may help — but only if planned early.
+• Structuring into a company can separate the tax position — but only if planned ahead of time.

 Frequently Asked Questions